 Living, or green, walls, once the domain of temporary, designer installations have become the must-have decorative design solution for residential gardens.

 Colorful, verdant and providing aesthetic and ecological benefits, living wall ideas make use of vertical surfaces for planting – particularly useful where space may be limited, but worthy as an impactful design feature in their own right.

 In urban areas, green walls can help keep buildings cool, improve air quality and reduce noise pollution, as well as provide a habitat for wildlife.
 They also help keep rain water away from exterior walls and provide insulation.

 10. Add a coat of paint

 Feature walls are big in interiors so why not in exteriors?
 Give a blank wall, outbuilding or fence a new look by painting it a deep, rich hue and using it as a dramatic backdrop for plants and pots.

 Choose colors according to the amount of sunlight or shade the wall or fence receives, just as you would inside the house.
 This smokey charcoal hue brings the woven, steel and wood accessories to life.

 Use galvanized planters filled with herbs and decorative zinc watering cans – which can be hung on the walls – to catch the light.

-Garden fence ideas can define the edges of our garden, provide security, protection and privacy.
+Garden fences can define the edges of our garden, provide security, protection and privacy.
 With the range of choice on offer, there is so much a well chosen fence can do for your outdoor space, making them well worth considering as an alternative to garden wall ideas.

 Having a well-maintained fence is a great way to ensure that your sell your house quickly and secure a top price for your property.
 Style is just as important as quality however, and choosing the right material and look is an important consideration.